sumitrai/AI/README.md

 # AI
-Just learning more about AI and related topics.
+Learning more about AI and related topics.